KornelJahn/nixos-disko-zfs-test/README.md

        The source code of the flake resides in the Nix store in this case and is therefore read-only.

-6. Set up encryption passphrase and user passwords in advance for unattended filesystem creation and installation as:
+6. Set up disk encryption passphrase and user passwords in advance for unattended filesystem creation and installation as:

-        my-mkpass /tmp/pass-zpool-rpool
+        my-mkpass -k /tmp/pass-zpool-rpool
-        my-mkpass -a sha-512 /tmp/pass-user-root
+        my-mkpass /tmp/pass-user-root
-        my-mkpass -a sha-512 /tmp/pass-user-nixos
+        my-mkpass /tmp/pass-user-nixos

+   By default, the password is hashed and salted using `mkpasswd` before storage.
+Option `-k` overrides this and keeps the password as plain text for storage.

-   Alternatively, for quick testing, execute
+   Alternatively, for quick testing, simply execute

         $FLAKE_DIR/hosts/testhost-pass